 This multi-award winning centre is located in the main street at the gateway to the historic Goolwa Wharf precinct.
 The centre promotes tourism services and experiences by providing a professional information and booking service with specialist knowledge of Goolwa, the Alexandrina Council Region, Fleurieu Peninsula and beyond.
 Come and see us to help plan your stay in our beautiful region.

-We have an extensive souvenir and gift shop stocking a large selection of books including: local, River Murray and Australian histories and stories, children's books and field guides, local and Australian made products, jewellery, clothing, CD's, magnets, toys, postcards and cards.
+We have an extensive souvenir and gift shop stocking a good selection of books including: local, River Murray and Australian histories and stories, children's books and field guides, local and Australian made products, Storm Boy Books and DVD's, aboriginal souvenirs, magnets, toys, postcards and T-Towels.

 We can also provide tour guides for walking or bus tours, (by appointment only)Visit website

-Located at the lower end of Randell Street (main central business district), make Mannum Visitor Information Centre your first port of call.
+Make the Mannum Visitor Information Centre your first port of call.

 The Meningie Visitor Information Outlet is located in The Chambers.
 The building was built in 1889 as chambers for the District Council.
 It was the meeting place for various groups and entertainment and it also housed the Institute Library.
 Many changes and extensions have been made over the years.